Florida Southern College logo

 1922

-Moved to its permanent location in Lakeland.
+Permanently moved to its current location in Lakeland

 1935

-Renamed Florida Southern College.
+Renamed Florida Southern College

 1966

-Enrolled its first Black student, Gwendolyn Gibson High.
+Enrolled its first Black student, Gwendolyn Gibson High

 🏛️